Press Release

 Offering exclusivity to The New York Times increases your chances of coverage since they value being first.
 However, if they decline or don’t respond within your announcement timeline, you can proceed with broader distribution.
 Consider submitting to NYT first, then distributing widely after 3–5 days if needed.

-Newsworthy press releases impact significant audiences, reveal unique data or research, connect to current trends, or offer expert insights on important issues.
+Newsworthy news releases impact significant audiences, reveal unique data or research, connect to current trends, or offer expert insights on important issues.
 Avoid announcements that only matter internally to your company.
 Frame your story around broader industry impact, economic significance, or social relevance that NYT readers care about.

 Can I follow up by phone instead of email?